shopware/docs/products/extensions/b2b-suite/guides/storefront/complex-views.md

 ## Modal component

-You can find more information about the modal component in this article: [B2B-Suite Modal Component](modal-component.md)
+You can find more information about the modal component in this article: [B2B Suite Modal Component](modal-component.md)